Andy-UTAS/POLUS/docs/partII/adiabatic.md

 ### Things to Watch Out For

 * Gas flow into the system maintains the oscillations against the light damping.
 The inflow is regulated by a pressure reduction valve on the cylinder and a bleed-cock valve on the Ruchhardt manifold.
 The gas flow should be kept low and adjusted carefully since high flow rates will cause the ball bearing to be ejected from the apparatus, possibly damaging the lights, the ceiling, or the students.
-* CO$_2$ has a very strong deviation from ideal gas beahviour that causes it to cool upon expansion.
+* CO$_2$ has a very strong deviation from ideal gas behaviour that causes it to cool upon expansion.
 This strong cooling can make the valve on the cylinder's pressure regulator ice up and flutter, giving irregular flow and making it impossible to measure the oscillations accurately.
 Use the smallest possible flow rate of CO$_2$ to avoid this.
 * Make sure you understand the operation of the gate valves and capillary tubes connecting the flasks to the manifold.
 It is essential that the valves are properly set to first allow the flushing of the system, and then to allow a fixed volume of gas to be maintained during the experiment.